What degrees are available if I apply to the Bioinformatics Graduate Program?

 - M.Sc. – direct entry

-The Bioinformatics graduate program is in the College for Interdisciplinary Studies.
+The Bioinformatics graduate program is in the Faculty of Science.

 What kind of English-based qualifications do I need if my first language is not English?